LIMITED TIME OFFER: Get 6 months free on all Yearly Plans (50% off).

 8. Balancing Evergreen vs. Timely Content in Headlines

-Your headline strategy has to work for both evergreen SEO content and trending topics headlines if you want to maximize visibility across different timeframes.
+Your headline strategy should work for both evergreen SEO content and trending topics headlines if you want traffic across different timeframes.

 Another big risk comes from misleading structured data.
 When your headline says "Complete Guide to Email Marketing" but your article only talks about subject lines, you’re breaking ethical SEO practices.
 Search engines cross-check your structured data markup with the real content, and if they don’t match, your credibility scores take a hit.